voschezang/coding-handbook/metaphysics/forces.md

 ## Real Forces

+> Ideas are the most powerful force of nature.

 We can distinguish four types of forces.
 These may supersede each other.
 E.g. the wings of a bird outmatch gravity.